 “When she came into our care Bryn had extensive injuries to her head, torso, legs and teeth.
-Her skin was split open on the top of her head and she had bruising around the right side of that injury, as well as a swelling and broken front leg, lacerations under her left armpit and abrasions on her front right leg,” says BC SPCA Constable Erika Paul.
+Her skin was split open on the top of her head and she had bruising around the right side of that injury, as well as a swelling and broken front leg, lacerations under her left armpit and abrasions on her front right leg,” said BC SPCA Constable Erika Paul in 2014.
 “Bryn also had significant bruising to the right side of her torso, a broken canine tooth and was experiencing neurological deficits that impacted her back legs, making it hard for her to stand or move around.”

 White did not seek medical care for Bryn until the BC SPCA became aware of what happened to the dog the following day.
 Bryn was rushed in for emergency treatment and a formal investigation was launched into what happened.